|Total population (2015)||6,453,000|

 TB is a poverty disease and the poor and vulnerable suffer the most.
 Adult men and women in their most productive years are the most affected.
 The risk of active TB is also greater in persons suffering from other conditions that impair the immune system like HIV, malnutrition, pregnancy and diabetes.
 TB is often linked to stigma and discrimination which can hinder timely diagnosis and completion of treatment regimes.

-Anti-tuberculosis drug resistance threatens progress made in TB prevention and care.
+Anti-tuberculosis drug resistance threatens the progress that has been made in TB prevention and care.
 Drug resistance arises when complete treatment is not ensured.
 Tuberculosis is curable and preventable.

-Sierra Leone is among the 30 countries in the world with a severe TB burden.
-The Ebola crisis (2014-2015) has affected TB care and prevention with a reduction in care seeking and impacts on follow-up of patients under treatment.
+Sierra Leone is among the 30 countries in the world with a high TB burden.
+The COVID-19 pandemic disrupted access to essential TB services which resulted in reduced TB case detection and impacts on follow-up of patients under treatment.

-In 2015, 20 000 people in Sierra Leone fell ill with TB and 3 200 died from the disease; 2 500 children became ill with TB; 1 in 4 HIV deaths were due to TB, and an estimated 480 people developed multidrug-resistant TB (MDR-TB).
+In 2021, an estimated 24 000 people in Sierra Leone fell ill with TB and more 3 000 died from the disease; 2,800 children became ill with TB; 1 in 4 HIV deaths were due to TB, and an estimated 640 people developed drug-resistant TB (DR-TB).

-In terms of case-finding, 12,103 cases of TB were reported in 2015 and put on treatments from the Ministry of Health and Sanitation’s 170 service delivery points, with a cure rate of 87%.
+In terms of case-finding, 17,669 cases of TB were reported in 2021 and put on treatments from the Ministry of Health and Sanitation’s 184 service delivery points across the country, with a cure rate of 87%.
 In the same year, the country detected 183 Drug Resistant TB cases and put on second line treatment.